2 Weeks in France: 3 itineraries

 If you’re coming from Bordeaux, you can go to Nice by train, bus, or plane.
 You will save a lot of time if you take a domestic flight.

 This French Riviera coastal city is popular for many reasons.
-Beautiful sandy beaches, museums, historical sites, and a port that will take you to many places in the Medeterian Sea.
+Beautiful sandy beaches, museums, historical sites, and a port that will take you to many places in the Mediterranean Sea.
 From Nice, you can also reach the famous Cannes and Antibes.

-Itinerary #3: Paris, Lyon, Nice
+Itinerary #3: City Enthusiast (Paris, Lyon, Nice)

 The third itinerary option consists of the cities Paris, Nice, and Lyon.
 Whether you’re sipping coffee or tea on one of the cafe terraces of the Boulevard of Saint Germain or having a cruise at the Seine River, you could do all of these in Paris.